 Tip half of the cake batter into the baking tin.
 Next, add an even layer of cherries, using half and saving the rest for the top.
 Pour over the remaining cake batter.
 Lastly, dot the remaining cherries on top.

 Bake for about 70 -90 minutes.
 I put a loose piece of tin foil over the top after 35 minutes so it doesn’t go too brown on top.
 The cake is done when a skewer comes out clean from the centre.
+All ovens vary, I use a separate oven thermometer in mine to be sure.
 The cherries can sink down a bit, however it’s still delicious.

 Let the cake cool in the pan for ten minutes before running a knife round the outer edge of the cake to release it and putting on a plate or serving dish.
 You can dust it with icing sugar if you fancy or ice it with a lemony icing.
 Delicious on its own with coffee or tea or with dairy free vanilla ice cream or custard.